Jan11, 2018 |

 - We went to a store called Anthropologie.
 The whole time we were like, “Why would anyone buy this, but wow, iz preettee” which seems to be their business model.

 - My sister was mistaken for a Viking.
-But actually: we were at Tesco buying English junk food like classy people, and the sales assistant — who was so friendly — asked Sister if she was Norwegian.
+We were at Tesco buying English junk food, and the sales assistant — who was so friendly — asked Sister if she was Norwegian.
 My new goal in life is to be mistaken for a Norwegian.

 On this topic, Londoners are really nice.
 I’m surprised every time I go, because while I love Zürich, and it’s my favorite, and I appreciate living in Switzerland more and more with every passing year, and there are lots of nice people in Zürich, it’s not a friendly city as a whole.
 It’s just not.
 But in London, ALL THE NICE PEOPLE were met and talked to.